 Under certain circumstances, a one-time, short-term benefit package is more appropriate in meeting the needs of Work First applicants than becoming a Work First recipient.
 Benefit Diversion may be provided when families are in need of short-term assistance to enable them to get or keep a job or access other financial assistance that will help meet their needs.
+Benefit

-Benefit Diversion may only be used when there is documentation of a family's specific crisis or episode of need.
+Diversion may only be used when there is documentation of a family's specific crisis or episode of need.
 Benefit Diversion cannot be used to meet ongoing or recurrent needs.

-- Families that receive Benefit Diversion do not have to repay the benefit amount received. - Benefit Diversion can be received only once in a 12-month period and does not trigger the two-year Work First time limit or the five-year federal lifetime limit on benefits. - Recipients of Benefit Diversion are not required to participate in the Work First employment program. - These families are not considered Work First participants, and are not considered in calculating the State's participation rate. - Families who have exhausted their 24 or 60-month time limit are eligible for Benefit Diversion, provided all other eligibility criteria are met.
+- Families that receive Benefit Diversion do not have to repay the benefit amount received. - Benefit Diversion can be received only once in a 12-month period and does not trigger any Work First time limits. - Recipients of Benefit Diversion are not required to participate in the Work First employment program. - These families are not considered Work First recipients, and are not considered in calculating the State's participation rate. - Families who have exhausted any Work First time limits are eligible for Benefit Diversion, provided all other eligibility criteria are met.